 Even Chris Froome had to start somewhere.
 Many who are keen to take up a sport or a more healthy lifestyle regard club cycling as somewhat cliquey and intimidating for beginners.
 It’s true that cycling has an irresistible culture all of its own but most clubs are keen to welcome new faces and most cyclists are friendly and ready to share their experience.
 The most difficult part is getting started, how fit do I have to be, what sort of bike do I need, what should I wear, how far and how fast will I need to be able to ride, what’s a sprocket?
 Let’s try and give a few answers.

 Without doubt the most problematic aspect for many newcomers is fitness.
 Fitness is very specific to the activity concerned and if you are not used to riding a bike reasonable distances then you might find the first few rides somewhat challenging.
 But if you’re looking for an easy life then join a golf club or get back on the couch ;).
 So many are attracted to cycling but give up after just a couple of outings thinking they don’t have the ability.
 It just seems that it is all hard work and no enjoyment not realising that this is a temporary short-lived hurdle.
 Cycling is never an easy sport but the good news is that the body adapts very quickly and with regular riding fitness gains can be dramatic and what once seemed almost impossible becomes a ride in the park.
 Most cyclists are just like you, except they have been riding for longer, so don’t give up before the fun bit starts.
 For the less confident the best way to start may be to ride on your own or with similar friends and slowly build up your speed and distance before joining a club ride.
-As a rough guide a club Social Ride or Invitation ride will be 30-40 miles at 12-14mph, but with the pace adjusted to the slowest rider and of course including a welcome café stop.
+As a rough guide a club Social Ride will be 20miles ish at 10-12mph, but with the pace adjusted to the slowest rider and of course including a welcome café stop.
+An Elementary Ride will be 35-50miles and average 12-14mph.
 A normal lnter/Clubrun averages 15mph+ doing from 50 to 60+ miles winter to summer but again nobody gets left behind.

 Choose the right bike that fits you 🙂